milosgajdos/gocv-playground/01_Basics/README.md

 Number of channels: 3
 ```

-You can merge the channels in any chosen order back together using `gocv.Merge` function.
+You can merge the split channels in any by you chosen order back together using `gocv.Merge` function.
 The following code converts `BGR` image to `RGB` one:

 ```
 bgr = gocv.Split(img)